Venice is one of the most unique destinations on Earth and it is supported and plagued by tourism.

 Call it fried cicchetti paradise, starting from €2 each.
 The portions are abundant and a choice of main courses is available for lunch and dinner.

-You won’t find all the typical cicchetti listed above, but a delicious “tagliere” full of prosciutto, mortadella, porchetta and other fresh meat cuts available.
+The menu itself is quite small.
+You won’t find all the typical cicchetti , but a delicious “tagliere” full of prosciutto, mortadella, porchetta and other fresh meat cuts available.
+You can also sit down for a full meal as well.

 I Want More Italy!